Talk about a time when you helped a friend.: IELTS Speaking Cue Card

 Follow up questions

-How did you feel while helping your friend during that difficult time?
+How did your friend react to your help during that difficult time?

 What did you learn from this experience of helping your friend?